Community walks highlight rail trails: the Piscataquog and Goffstown trails

 Crossing New Hampshire, bit by bit: early spring, Ashuelot and Fort Hill Trails

 This year’s sweet spot for spring hiking, after the mud and before the bugs and pollen, has lasted longer than usual in southern New Hampshire.
-It’s an auspicious beginning to a project I’ve started: walking across the southern tier of the state, from the Connecticut River to the Atlantic Ocean.
+It’s an auspicious beginning to a project I’ve started: walking across the southern tier of the state along as many familiar trails as I can, from the Connecticut River to the Atlantic Ocean.

 My situation rules out doing the whole thing with one long push.
 Instead, I’ll do a series of dayhikes as my schedule permits, each one out-and-back, and not strictly in west-to-east order.
 I recently headed to New Hampshire’s southwestern corner to get started.